Risk Management: Impersonation & Synthetic Media

 Cybersecurity professional analyzing a deepfake video call

-The Modern Threat Landscape
+The Multi-Modal Threat Landscape

-AI Voice Cloning (Audio Deepfakes)
+Zero-Shot Voice Cloning

-BEC attacks rely on compromised email accounts or deceptive domains (typosquatting) to send fraudulent instructions.
-When BEC is paired with synthetic media (e.g., an email followed by a fake voice mail), it dramatically increases the perceived authenticity of the attack.
+Business Email Compromise (BEC) uses compromised accounts or deceptive look-alike domains.
+When paired with synthetic mediaβ€”like an email followed by a fake voice mailβ€”it drastically elevates the perceived authenticity of the social engineering lure.

 Knowledge Check